Blastocladiomycota: Morphology

-Reproduction/life cycle
+Life cycle

 Sexual reproduction

 As stated above, some members of Blastocladiomycota exhibit alternation of generations.
 Members of this phylum also exhibit a form of sexual reproduction known as anisogamy.
 Anisogamy is the fusion of two sexual gametes that differ in morphology, usually size.
 In Allomyces, the thallus (body) is attached by rhizoids, and has an erect trunk on which reproductive organs are formed at the end of branches.
 During the haploid phase, the thallus forms male and female gametangia that release flagellated gametes.
-Gametes attract one another using pheromones and eventually fuse to form a Zygote.
+Gametes attract one another using pheromones and eventually fuse to form a zygote.
 The germinated zygote produces a diploid thallus with two types of sporangia: thin-walled zoosporangia and thick walled resting spores (or sporangia).
 The thin walled sporangia release diploid zoospores.
 The resting spore serves as a means of enduring unfavorable conditions.
 When conditions are favorable again, meiosis occurs and haploid zoospores are released.
 These germinate and grow into haploid thalli that will produce “male” and “female” gametangia and gametes.